 Alxum M.2 SSD Enclosure: Excellent performance

 I tested the Alxum M.2 SSD Enclosure using a couple of different NVMe SSDs of capacities ranging from 240 GB to 2 TB, and they all worked.
 Alxum told me that you could use SSDs of up to 8 TB with it.

 And the Alxum+P1 combo proved to be a formidable contender.
-In fact, it was one of the fastest portable NVMe-based portable drive on the market, with a sustained copy speed of over 900 MB/s.
+It was one of the fastest portable NVMe-based portable drives on the market, with a sustained copy speed of over 900 MB/s.

-Not everyone needs to play with NVMe internal storage, but for those who want to, the Alxum M.2 SSD Enclosure sure is useful.
+Not everyone needs to play with NVMe internal storage, but the Alxum M.2 SSD Enclosure sure is useful for those who want to.

 It’ll make it worth your while after a few upgrade jobs, and the fact you can quickly convert that old NVMe drive, or one of any capacity for that matter, into a homemade super-fast portable SSD is a sizable bonus.